Kuberwastaken/AsianMOM/README.md

 ## 🌍 WebML and WebGPU – What This Means for the World (and Why AsianMOM Is More Than a Meme)

-Sure, AsianMOM is a fun project, but what’s really exciting is what it shows about the future of AI and the web.
-Thanks to new tech like WebML and WebGPU, we’re seeing a big shift in how people everywhere can use and build with artificial intelligence—right in their browsers.
+Sure, AsianMOM is a fun project, but what's really exciting is what it shows about the future of AI and the web.
+Thanks to new tech like WebML and WebGPU, we're seeing a big shift in how people everywhere can use and build with artificial intelligence—right in their browsers.

 ### AI in Your Browser

-Not long ago, running advanced AI meant you needed a beefy graphics card or had to send your data off to some company’s cloud.
+Not long ago, running advanced AI meant you needed a beefy graphics card or had to send your data off to some company's cloud.
 Now, with WebML and WebGPU, all you need is a modern browser.
 That means anyone with a laptop, tablet, or even a phone can try out cool AI apps—no downloads, no tech headaches.
 If you can open a website, you can use AI.

 ### Your Data, Your Device

 A lot of AI tools send your info to remote servers for processing.
 With WebML and WebGPU, everything happens right on your device.
-In AsianMOM, for example, your camera feed and “roast” never leave your computer.
-That’s a big win for privacy and peace of mind.
+In AsianMOM, for example, your camera feed and "roast" never leave your computer.
+That's a big win for privacy and peace of mind.

 ### Cheaper, Greener, and More Open

 Running AI in the browser means less need for expensive servers and less energy use.
 Developers (even solo ones!) can build and share creative tools without breaking the bank.
-It’s not just for tech giants anymore—anyone can join in.
+It's not just for tech giants anymore—anyone can join in.

 ### Fast, Responsive, and Even Works Offline